breadcrumbbuilds/customer-churn/README.md

 Much of the project structure derives from Abishek Thakur's book, [Approaching Almost Any Machine Learning Problem](https://github.com/abhishekkrthakur/approachingalmost).

-Much of the functionality of the repo's code can be interacted with through the command line.
+The repo's code can be interacted with through the command line.
 The goal is to create an append-only, reusable codebase that can be applied to arbitrary use-cases.
-However, there are dependencies
+However, there are dependencies.

-A note: Run scripts from the root of the project

 ## Dependencies